-RUSS 1416 Introduction to Russian Culture: Evil and the Supernatural (4 Credits)
+RUSS 1416 Introduction to Russian Culture: The Wondrous and the Supernatural (4 Credits)

 RUSS 1613 Introduction to Russian Culture and Civilization (4 Credits)

-This course surveys Russia's cultural past and present.
-Although it touches on aspects of Soviet Culture, the main emphasis is what has been called the "real Russian Culture," eclipsed for seventy years under the communist regime.
+This course surveys Russia's cultural past and present—from the beginnings of the Russian state over a thousand years ago through the Soviet Union and, after its disintegration in 1991, to the Russian Federation.
 The course surveys the various attitudes of Russian thinkers and authors towards the question of national identity and national destiny.
-Examples of Russian high culture (literature, art, film, music) and Russian religious faith (Orthodoxy) are discussed alongisde daily life and folkloric beliefs.
-The course includes several significant Russian films.
+Examples of Russian high culture (literature, art, music, ballet, film) and Russian religious faith (Orthodoxy) are discussed alongisde daily life and folkloric beliefs.
+By working across disciplines, students will discover the fascinating cultural interconnectedness of Russian politics, art, faith, and national identity.
 Knowledge of Russian language and history is not required.
 The course format consists of lectures, slides, video and audio presentations, as well as whole-class and small-group discussions.
 This course counts toward the Analytical Inquiry: Society and Culture requirement.